smirarab/skimming_scripts/Skim_processing_pipelines/README.md

 The inputs are as follows:

-* `-x`: a folder containing two files per sample, one per read.
+* `-x`: a folder containing two files in fastq.gz or fq.gz format per sample denoting the two mates of the genome read.
+A test dataset has been provided in this repo [here](https://github.com/smirarab/skimming_scripts/tree/master/Skim_processing_pipelines/test/skims), which might provide further clarity.

 * `-g`: the path of the reference library.
-If this path exists, the pipeline will just add to it.
-If it does not exist, the pipeline will create the library.
+This is an optional argument: if this path is provided, the pipeline will just add to it and if it is not provided, the pipeline will create the library in the working directory.

+* `-l`: This optional parameter is default set at 0.
+You can set it to 1 if the input directory contains one interleaved paired-end file, again in fastq.gz or fq.gz format, per sample instead of two mate files.

-This pipeline performs the following set of operations (and produces the respective output) for each genome mate pair in the batch of files:
+This pipeline performs the following set of operations (and produces the respective output) for each genome sample in the batch of files:

 * BBMap operations:
     * 1) remove adapters, 2) deduplicate reads, and 3) merge paired-end reads
-    * Outputs the cleaned and merged read for each pair; output location is ~/skim_processing_batch_merge/bbmap where ~/ is decided by (-a) input argument
+    * Outputs the cleaned and merged read for each pair; output location is ~/skim_processing_batch/bbmap where ~/ is decided by (-a) input argument (Default being the current working directory)
 * Skmer operations:
     * Augments the reference library by adding the input genome query (saves the *.hist*, *.dat*, and *.msh* files of the query inside the library)
         * The .hist file gives 𝑘-mer frequency histogram
         * The .dat file gives genome length, coverage , sequencing error, and average read length.
 For genomes, all but genome length are left as NA.
         * The .msh file includes the minimum-hashed version of 𝑘-mer sets produced using Mash.
 The default size is 100000 (can be changed with -s).
-    * Outputs a text file (*dist-Query.txt*) containing the distance between the input genome query and every query in the reference library; output location is the current working directory
 * RESPECT operations:
     *   Characterises the input genome by computing its k-mer repeat spectra; for larger sized genomes, we downsample the sample to an appropriate level (corresponding to a coverage of ~3x) before running RESPECT
-    *   Outputs two tab-separated tables files called *estimated-parameters.txt* and *estimated-spectra.txt* for each genome; output location is ~/skim_processing_batch_merge/respect where ~/ is decided by (-a) input argument
+    *   Outputs two tab-separated tables files called *estimated-parameters.txt* and *estimated-spectra.txt* for each genome; output location is ~/skim_processing_batch/respect where ~/ is decided by (-a) input argument (Default being the current working directory)
 *   Post-processing operations:
     *   Infers the phylogenetic tree and pairwaise distance of the input batch of genomes against the reference set (from the *library*)
     *   Outputs a zipped folder containing the following files to the current working directory: